Equivariant hyperbolization of $3$-manifolds via homology cobordisms: Technical background

--5pt The hyperbolization result of~\cite{ruberman:seifert} relied on proving that the atomic tangles $\R_n$ described in \S1 are simple (\propref{rub}).\foot{Here is a sketch of the argument from \cite{ruberman:seifert} (it would also be nice to have a direct proof using \lemref{surf} below): Recall from the end of \S1 that $\R_n$ is a branched cover of a solid torus $V = B^3-\delta$ branched along a knotted arc $\alpha$.
-Let $X = V-\inte(N)$, where $N$ is a tubular neighborhood of $\alpha$, and set $P = \del X \cap N$.
+The hyperbolization result of the last author~\cite{ruberman:seifert} relied on proving that the atomic tangles $\R_n$ from \S1 are simple for $n\ge3$ (\propref{rub}a).
+We also need this result here, but will not repeat the proof.\foot{Here is a sketch from \cite{ruberman:seifert}: Recall that $\R_n$ is the lift of an arc $\R$ in the $3$-ball under a branched cover along an axis $\A$ of the ball disjoint from $\R$.
+Let $X = B^3-\inte(R\cup D)$, where $R$ and $D$ are closed tubular neighborhoods of $\R$ and $\A$, and let $P$ be the annulus $\del X \cap R$.
 Gluing results from \cite{morgan} can be used to show that $X$ is hyperbolic in a certain sense, in particular the pair $(X,P)$ is a `pared manifold'.
-The result then follows by standard arguments about incompressible surfaces in branched covers, using equivariant versions of the loop, sphere, annulus and torus theorems (see Theorem 2.10 in \cite{ruberman:seifert}).} We need a way to see that certain manifolds built from these atoms are also simple.
-The necessary gluing results can be found in Myer's work \cite{Myers1,Myers2}.
+The result then follows by standard arguments about incompressible surfaces in branched covers, using equivariant versions of the loop, sphere, annulus and torus theorems (see Theorem 2.10 in \cite{ruberman:seifert}).
+A direct proof that $\R_n$ is simple for $n\ge3$ using \lemref{surf} would also be desirable; see \remref{R2} for such a proof when $n=2$.} In addition, we need a way to see that certain manifolds built from these atoms are simple.
+The necessary gluing results can be found in Myers' work \cite{Myers1,Myers2}.

-\begin{defn} Let $\M$ be a compact, irreducible $3$-manifold and $F$ be a compact surface in $\del \M$.
-The pair $(M,F)$ is \emph{simple} if it satisfies the following three properties: \items \item[ \bf a)] $F$ and $\del \M-F$ are incompressible in $\M$. \item[ \bf b)] $F$ contains no torus, annulus or disk component. \item[ \bf c)] $\M$ contains no essential tori, annuli disjoint from $\del F$, or disks intersecting $F$ in a single arc. \stopitems The pair is \emph{very simple} if it satisfies a), b) and d), where d) extends c) by also disallowing essential disks in $\M$ that intersect $F$ in {\it two} disjoint arcs.
-Note that $\M$ is simple if and only if $(\M,\emptyset)$ is simple, or equivalently $(\M,\emptyset)$ is very simple. \end{defn}
+\begin{defn} Let $\M$ be a compact irreducible $3$-manifold and $F$ a compact subsurface of $\del \M$.
+A properly embedded surface $S\subset M$ is of {\it type k} (with respect to $F$) if $\del S$ is transverse to $\del F$ in $\del M$, and $S\cap F$ consists of $k$ arcs, all essential in $F$, and any number of circles.
+The pair $(M,F)$ is \emph{simple} if it satisfies the properties \items \item[{ \bf a)}] $F$ contains no torus, annulus or disk components, and \item[{ \bf b)}] $\M$ contains no essential tori, annuli of type $0$, or disks of type $\le1$, \stopitems and {\it very simple} if it also satisfies { \bf c)} $M$ contains no essential disks of type $2$. \end{defn}